The ultimate vegan camping food guide with tips and recipes for your next plant-based adventure in the wild

-Peanut curry with mushrooms and chickpeas – This flavoursome curry is the perfect vegan meal to nurture those aching muscles as its crammed with protein and is super easy.
+Peanut curry with mushrooms and chickpeas – This flavoursome curry is one of our personal favourite vegan dinners for nurturing aching muscles as its crammed with protein and is super easy to create.
 This simple recipe can be whipped up in 15 minutes and the ingredients are easy to find all over the world making it the ideal vegan camping meal for life on the road.

 Miso soup – A dish that’s a little lighter and ideal for replacing some of those lost electrolytes.
 Just add two tablespoons of miso paste to a pot of boiling water along with a stock cube, some dried seaweed, rice noddles plus your veggies of choice and tofu.

 Chilli – When it comes to chilli, J is the master as his special seasoning mix can transform an ordinary tin of tomatoes into a culinary masterpiece.
 We usually make an extra-large helping of the seasoning mix and use it for different dishes as it’s the same mix as the peanut curry.
 This seasoning recipe is enough to serve two, so times by the number of meals you want it for then sprinkle a bit into the pan for the ultimate flavour punch.